AlexDreaming/AlexDreaming.github.io/aboutme.md

 ### My Hobbies

--**Bodybuilding**: In the past three years, keeping fit has changed me from Mr.Fatty to Mr.Muscle.
+- **Bodybuilding**: In the past three years, keeping fit has changed me from Mr.Fatty to Mr.Muscle.
 Currently,my BF% is 8.2% where my wieght is 68 Kg.

--**Moive**: I always enjoy science fiction and action movies.
+- **Moive**: I always enjoy science fiction and action movies.
 My favorite movie stars are Jackie Chan and Jason Statham.